department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-templates-update.md

 - **Some forms will only require the last branch of service.** The healthcare application is an example of a form where they do not need the multiple entries of service periods, so we do not use the list and loop pattern there.

 ### Service under another name
-Follow this pattern whenever you need to ask for a user if they served under another name.
+Follow this pattern whenever you need to ask a user if they served under another name.

 Here is the structure: